SSH access to build environment

-To launch an SSH session on Semaphore you’ll need to add a public SSH key to your account settings.
+In order to use Semaphore’s SSH session, you’ll need to add a public SSH key to your account settings.

 Launching a new SSH session

-To launch such a build environment, visit the build or deploy page and click on the Launch SSH button above your jobs’s output.
+To launch such a debugging environment, click on the

 When the popover appears click on the Launch Session button, this will enqueue and prepare your session.